segmentio/segment-docs/src/engage/content/email/visual-html-editor.md

 ### Error flagging

 Engage displays in-line error flags in the code editor to help you debug your code.
-If there are errors, Engage doesn't render any of the updated content in the visual editor until you've debugged your code.
+If there are errors, Engage doesn't render any of the updated content in the visual editor until you debug your code.

 ## Personalize with merge tags
 Add merge tags to personalize your message with user profile traits.